chevah/geck/content/review.rst

 each message on this Pull Request triggers a hook looking for special keywords.

 When creating the Pull Request the special syntax **reviewers: @user1 @user2** sets which users should review and approve it.
+There is also **depends-on: review1 review2** which blocks this merge until the reviews it depends on are done.

 A comment mentioning **needs-review** issues a review request modifying the state of the Trac Ticket to `needs_review`.